 Mistake #2: Using Credit Cards Recklessly

 When you get your first credit card, you may be tempted immediately to start spending reckless amounts of money.
 However, remember that you’ll have to pay off your credit card balance every month.
 If you’re unable to make the monthly payments, your credit score will take a hit.
-Over the long haul, a poor credit score may prevent you from achieving many milestones that you would like to achieve, such as getting an apartment of your own or buying a house.
+Over the long haul, a poor credit score may prevent you from achieving many milestones, such as getting an apartment of your own or buying a house.
 Keep that in mind and keep your credit card spending under control.

 Mistake #3: Needless, Large Purchases